Surefire10/pick-a-color/README.md

    click the Load unpacked button.
 The Select the extension directory dialog opens.

    4: Select the directory that contains your extension source files, and then click the Select    Folder button.
-Your extension is installed in your browser, similar to extensions that are installed from the store
+Your extension is installed in your browser, similar to extensions that are installed from the store.